anvaka/ngraph/plan/03 - done.md

 npm module to perform such layout.
 If this module is too slow, you can also
 try:
 * [ngraph.native](https://github.com/anvaka/ngraph.native) which is fully implemented
-in C++ and is 9x faster thant javsript version.
+in C++ and is 9x faster than javasript version.

 # Chore